 - Lie on the ground with legs straight and together and arms at your sides with palms down.

 - Slowly start to lift one leg off the ground, keeping it straight, to a height that feels comfortable to you.

 - Lower back down and repeat with the opposite leg.

 - Do this 15 times for each leg.

-This is the last exercise, but not least.
-"You'll definitely find leg lowers/lifts in some of my Centr workouts because this move hits your lower abs which can be tough to reach using other ab exercises," comments Joi.
-"It's also really adaptable depending on your strength level—if your lower back is coming up off the ground then don't lower your legs as far, as you get stronger through your core you'll be able to go further."
+This is the last exercise, but not the least.
+"You'll definitely find leg lowers/lifts in some of my Centr workouts because this move hits your lower abs, which can be tough to reach using other ab exercises," comments Joi.
+"It's also really adaptable depending on your strength level—if your lower back is coming up off the ground, then don't lower your legs as far.
+As you get stronger through your core, you'll be able to go further."